 This edition is a combination of the continuation of the commemoration of the 100th anniversary of the Armistice and Christmas, which seems to get earlier and earlier every year.
 I have not yet really thought what I am going to get family and friends as presents.
 There was a time when I was working in London, that I left it to Christmas Eve but that does not work nowadays!

 There is one thing though that I do like about this time of year and that is driving around at dusk at about 4 o’clock in the evening and seeing the lighted windows with the curtains undrawn and seeing the Christmas decorations lit in the rooms or the lighted stain-glassed window of the Church with the light behind it.

 Our thanks to the following contributors:-

 Articles and Suggestions

-Jane Ball, Julie Blackwell, Jeremy Mitchell, Robina Talbot-Ponsonby, Betty and Ian Wesley.
+Jane Ball, Ian and Julie Blackwell, Jan Mallett, Jeremy Mitchell, Robina Talbot-Ponsonby, Betty and Ian Wesley.
 Unsigned articles by the Editor

-Melvin Elliott (frontispiece), Julie Blackwell, Ian Wesley, the Editor, the Internet
+Ian Blackwell, Julie Blackwell, Nick Gooch, Ian Wesley, the Editor, the Internet

 Articles and letters to the Editor etc all very welcome